 - unlawful or malicious activity

 - viewing sexually explicit material that appeals to prurient interests

 - using abusive or objectionable language or images in public or private messages

-- accessing inappropriate materials, and
+- accessing inappropriate materials

 - violation of copyright laws

-Resultant penalties: Because the library is a public space, the staff has the right to end an Internet session when the Internet and Computer Use Policy is violated.
-Internet access may be suspended or revoked by the JCPL at any time, without prior notice or hearing, for violation of the conditions of use set forth in this document.
+Because the library is a public space, the staff has the right to end an Internet session when the Internet and Computer Use Policy is violated.
+Computer and Internet access may be suspended or revoked by the JCPL at any time, without prior notice or hearing, for violation of the conditions of use set forth in this document.
 JCPL will be the sole arbiter of what constitutes abusive conduct or violation of this Internet and Computer Use Policy.

 Users should be aware that the inappropriate use of electronic information resources can be a violation of local, state, and federal laws and can lead to prosecution.